April 1996 Palo Alto, California

 “Everybody’s nightmare,” I groaned.
 “It’s exactly what you worry about: What if something happens?”

 “Well, it’s awful.
 It has her whole life torn up, and she’s just accused, not convicted.”
-Stephanie wasn’t allowed any contact with her own two-year-old, for example.
+Stephanie wasn’t allowed any contact with her own two-year-old.
 She and her husband had already burned through their savings and borrowed money from relatives to hire a lawyer.

 I’d met Stephanie once—she and her mother had come to dinner at our house while visiting Judy in California one summer.
 Stephanie was the oldest of five, a new high school graduate, thrilled to be on vacation with only her mother.
 I remembered an energetic, upbeat girl who held her own in conversation with the adults.
 We’d talked about the miniature golf course the family ran during the summers, which Stephanie insisted was “a blast.”
 Kids from school hung out there, she said, so she saw her friends all summer and earned money too.
 I was impressed: I’d passed through adolescence in the sixties, when the generation gap seemed to yawn especially wide.
 I’d never known anyone like this engaged, athletic teenager so willing to play and work with her family